cyberark/conjur-api-java/README.md

 CONJUR_APPLIANCE_URL=https://conjur.myorg.com/api
 ```

-_NOTE:_ Defining environment variables is dependent on where the application is running.
-For example, if the Java app is running in Docker, you would set them in the `docker-compose.yml`.
-If the app is running locally, you can configure them in the IDE.

-In order to set CONJUR_AUTHN_LOGIN and CONJUR_AUTHN_API_KEY, you will need to add the host to Conjur with the proper privileges in policy.
+In order to set `CONJUR_AUTHN_LOGIN` and `CONJUR_AUTHN_API_KEY`, you will need to add the host to Conjur with the proper privileges in policy.

-For this _specific_ example, we will define our Java application as a host and grant permissions over some variable.
+For this _specific_ example, we will define the Java app as a host and grant permissions over some variable.
 This variable will later hold a secret and we will
 show how to retrieve this secret using the Conjur Java API once a connection is established.
 If you have a different use case, you can use the below policy as the basis for
 another desired outcome.
 If a policy already exists for your host, you can skip the next set of steps.